hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	- ### Weakly-Supervised Learning
 	  Deep neural networks required a *ton* of labeled data for training.
-	- ### Iterpretability of machine learning models
+	- ### Iterpretability of machine learning models Interpreting what is learned by the DNN is critical for evaluation.
 - ## Representative Works